 In England, Wales and Northern Ireland, you can apply to make yourself bankrupt online through the Insolvency Service's adjudicator.
 Creditors can also apply to make you bankrupt if you owe one creditor more than £5,000.
 Scotland has its own equivalent procedure called sequestration.

 Bankruptcy isn't a fresh start exactly — it's more of a hard reset.
 The legal effects are powerful, and the trade-offs are real.
-Free regulated debt advice should be the first call for anyone considering it.
+Free regulated debt help should be the first call for anyone considering it.

 How bankruptcy works in practice